doitintl/CloudBlaster/README.md

 ## Instructions

 ### Prerequisites
-* Install Maven
+* Install Maven.
+We use it here to run the project, building it if needed, with a single command.
+You could also build the jars and run them separately.
+* If you wants to run the tests, install and initialize `gcloud`

 ### Listing the assets
+* Edit `list-filter.yaml` (or another file whose name you will specify on the command line of Lister and Deleter.)
-* Edit `list-filter.yaml` (configurable).
-You can add filters to specify assets that you don't (See the top of that file for detailed instructions.)
+You can add filters for each asset type to specify assets that you don't or do wants to include in listing.s (See the top of that file for detailed instructions.)
 * Run `./lister.sh -p <GCP_PROJECT>`
    * (In `lister.sh`, Maven builds if needed, then executes `java com.doitintl.blaster.lister.Lister` .)